 - How do you see this program advancing your professional goals?

-- Official transcript of bachelor's degree in Audiology, or an equivalent, to be sent directly from the degree granting institution to Salus University Office of Admissions.
-Official transcripts must be submitted directly to the Salus University Office of Admissions from each institution, not to the student.
-A transcript marked "issued to student" is not acceptable, even when delivered in a sealed envelope.
+- Official transcript of bachelor's degree in Audiology, or a related science (for example: International ENT physician), to be sent directly from the degree granting institution to Salus University Office of Admissions.

 - An international student whose degree was completed outside of the U.S. will be required to submit a document-by-document credential review from an accredited agency, which evidences all post-secondary studies completed.
 Please consult agency’s web site for requirements to complete the evaluation.
 An official evaluation must be sent from the agency directly to Salus University, Office of Admissions, 8360 Old York Road, Elkins Park, PA 19027.
 These services are provided by various agencies including: World Education Services, PO Box 5087, Bowling Green Station, New York, NY 10274-5087, Phone 212-966-6311, www.wes.org